broadinstitute/CRISPRiTilingDesign/README.md

 ### Step 4: Combine multiple guide pools, add PCR handles, and output files to order oligo pools

 First, set up a config file (see `example/CombinePoolsConfig.txt`) that lists paths to all of the guide subpools to process (and if desired, combine).
+See documentation for `CombineGuidePools.py` below for an explanation of the columns to include.

 Then, run: